-Further information on Directors' and executives' remuneration including principles and a remuneration framework used to determine remuneration is set out in the Directors' Report under the heading "Remuneration report".
+Further information on Directors' and executives' remuneration including principles and a remuneration framework used to determine remuneration is set out in the Directors' Report section of the 2022 Annual Report.

-The Company has an equity-based remuneration scheme as a long-term incentive for senior executives, details of which are disclosed in the Director's Report under the heading "Remuneration report".
+As mentioned previously, the shareholders approved a performance rights-based approach for Directors at the EGM in June 2022.
 Directors, senior executive officers and employees are not permitted to trade in derivatives of the Company's securities.